AI in Education

 3. Student Feedback at Scale

-Personalized feedback is one of the highest-impact teaching strategies, but it's also one of the most time-consuming.
-Writing meaningful comments for 150 students is simply not feasible on a daily basis without assistance.
+Personalized feedback is one of the highest-impact teaching strategies, but it is also one of the most time-consuming.
+Writing meaningful comments for a full class takes focus and care.

 AI changes the equation.
-Input a student's performance level, specific strengths, areas for growth, and learning goals, and receive a draft comment in seconds.
-For report cards, this turns a multi-day marathon into a single afternoon of reviewing and personalizing AI-generated drafts.
+Input a student's performance level, specific strengths, areas for growth, and learning goals, and receive a draft comment you can review and personalize.

 4. One-Click Differentiation